cs10/fa24/syllabus.md

 <b>Attendance to lab sections are required and part of your grade.</b> You can miss up to 3 lab sections without penalty so you do not need to inform us when you cannot attend lab.
 If there are extenuating circumstances which cause you to miss more than 5 lab sections (like prolonged sickness, family emergencies, etc.) then you should visit Support OH.
 Please note, the 3 "skip days" for lab sections only applies to attendance.
 You are still required to complete and submit the lab assignment.
 Lab attendance will be tracked through a Google form.

 If you cannot attend a lab section, then the lab will be due before the start of the next lab.
 So if you either cannot reguarly attend lab, or if you miss a day, the lab will be due earlier.
-For example, if Lab X is due on Monday at 11:59PM, but you did not attend lab in-person.
-Then, you the deadline for you to submit Lab X is Monday at 5PM (the time before the first lab section).
+For example, if Lab X is due on Monday at 11:59PM, but you did not attend lab in-person; then, the deadline for you to submit Lab X is Monday at 5PM (the time before the first lab section).

-Lab submission instructions can be found here: [Lab Submission Instructions](https://docs.google.com/document/d/1vxyKrzmPNklv7zd1Ya0Z95jlFgaWlUgqBy0l0CtowZk/edit?usp=sharing).

 ### Discussion Sections